Human rights in Suriname

 Human rights in Suriname are currently recognised under the Constitution of the Republic of Suriname of 1987.
 Suriname is a constitutional democracy with a president elected by the unicameral National Assembly.
-The National Assembly underwent elections in 2015, electing Desire (Desi) Delano Bouterse as president for a second consecutive term.
+The National Assembly underwent elections in 2020, electing Chan Santokhi as president.
 The National Assembly has a commission pertaining to issues regarding the country's human rights.
 The Human Rights Office of the Ministry of Justice and Police is responsible for advising the government on regional and international proceedings against the state concerning human rights.
 Human rights in Suriname is periodically reviewed by the United Nations Human Rights Committee (UNHRC), on which it is often believed the level of human rights do not yet meet international standards.

-Suriname currently continues to face various human rights issues, from the beginning of the country's history with their native Maroons, to more modern day issues such as corruption, human trafficking, abuse and violence against women and children, child labour, and criminal defamation laws.
+Suriname currently continues to face various human rights issues, from the beginning of the country's history with Surinam's Maroons who are part of the population of African descent, to more modern day issues such as corruption, human trafficking, abuse and violence against women and children, child labour, and criminal defamation laws.

-Indigenous rights

-Maroons are the indigenous peoples of Suriname and are descendants from Africa who fled the colonial Dutch forced labour plantations and established independent communities in the interior rainforests.
-Suriname is the only country in the Americas that has not yet legally recognised the collective rights of the indigenous and tribal peoples to the lands and resources they have occupied and used for centuries.
-Maroons participate in regional governing bodies, as well as in the National Assembly, and were part of the governing coalition.
-The individual Maroon and indigenous tribes are recognised by the Suriname government, however hold no separate status under national law, and no effective demarcation of their land.
-Many Maroons and Amerindians live in rural and under-developed areas with minimal and restricted access to education, employment, and medical and social services.
-The groups participate in decisions affecting their tradition and culture, however are permitted limited influence over the decisions impacting the exploitation of energy, Minerals, timber and other natural resources on their traditional lands.
-Thus, these populations continue to face problems regarding illegal and uncontrolled logging and mining.
-No laws grant the communities the right to share in the profit created from the exploitation of resources on their land.